-An ambitious plan to create a 29-bed ICU and additional 10 neonatal high care bed spaces, was born out of need and the desire to improve the quality of care we delivered.
-We were struggling with a year on year increased demand for more bed spaces, we had no isolation facilities, we needed a dedicated area to care for small babies with special needs, our patient monitoring equipment was failing and we needed to create a comfortable environment for both families and staff.
+An ambitious plan to create a 29-bed ICU and additional 10 neonatal high care bed spaces was born out of need and the desire to improve the quality of care we deliver.
+We were struggling with a year-on-year increased demand for more bed spaces, we had no isolation facilities, we needed a dedicated area to care for small babies with special needs, our patient monitoring equipment was failing and we needed to create a comfortable environment for both families and staff.

 A huge amount of effort and thought went into the design of the new ICU, especially with regards to optimising the available space and configuring the equipment layout around individual bed spaces.
 The first phase of the new ICU development opened last year, which now sees us caring for children in small clusters.
 This is far more beneficial for families as it insulates them from the general ICU mayhem.
 Our previous unit was one big open area, which was often noisy with limited privacy.

 We have been incredibly fortunate to buy sophisticated medical equipment, and are months away from opening the additional ICU and Neonatal High Care beds in our modern unit.
-This upgrade and expansion means a lighter, more spacious environment with world-class equipment that will not only improve the healthcare that we offer children but will enhance the environment that staff operate in.
+This upgrade and expansion means a lighter, more spacious environment with world-class equipment that will not only improve the healthcare that we offer children but will enhance the environment in which staff operate.